mabounkoungou/Group-47-Mobile-App-development-1/README.md

 # Group-47-Mobile-App-development
-A newsapp called newsfeed
+A newsapp called NEWSFEED

-app functions:
+APPFUNCTION:

 1. The app launches and displays the main activity.
 2. The main activity sets up the layout, including a toolbar and a navigation drawer.